• Skip to primary navigation

 This is a tasty and viable option for a “meatless Monday” – or any weeknight – coming together in about 30 minutes of attentive cooking time.
 But it’s also nice enough to serve at a dinner party as a vegetarian option that can easily be adapted for the non-vegs with the addition of grilled shrimp or chicken.
 (Or take a shortcut, and toss in 3 cups of shredded rotisserie chicken.)

 Serve with an arugula salad, simply dressed with olive oil, lemon juice, a dollop of Dijon mustard, salt and pepper.
 Top it with shaved Parmesan cheese.
+Or serve it with my favorite Pear, Fennel and Arugula Salad

 Ingredients